 Miami Beach Modern

 The clients wanted a treehouse.
 They had excellent taste, and the house had good bones.
-Scope creep provided an opportunity for Raymond to seamlessly meld and extend the architecture and interior into the outdoors, thus encouraging moments of movement and quiet contemplation.
-Our clients, a young family with a young son and a dachshund named […] … Read More
+Scope creep provided an opportunity for Jungles to seamlessly meld and extend the architecture and interior into the outdoors, thus encouraging moments of movement and quiet contemplation.
+The clients, a young family with a young son and a dachshund named […] … Read More

-Our clients, a young family with a young son and a dachshund named Bonzai, were very happy in their house and had created an exceptional living environment where natural materials abounded and Brazilian furniture created comfortable sitting areas.
+The clients, a young family with a young son and a dachshund named Bonzai, were happy in their house and had created an exceptional living environment where natural materials abounded, and Brazilian furniture created comfortable sitting areas.
 Yet, there was sparse integration with the exterior.
-They expressed the desire to feel as if they lived in a treehouse and commissioned Raymond to determine the architectural and interior renovations.
+They expressed the desire to feel as if they lived in a treehouse and commissioned Jungles to determine the architectural and interior renovations.

 The home’s interior spaces are connected with the exterior spaces by maximizing glazing to allow views and light.
 The glazing is frosted at exterior equipment areas where no view is desired.
 Corner windows were introduced to magnify the connection.
 A favorite louvered garden room was expounded upon and opens up to the surrounding private garden.
 A new kitchen was created to function as the center of the home’s social spaces.
 An outdoor dining area with a built-in table and cooktop was created adjacent to this space to encourage outdoor dining and a union with nature.

-The existing rear garden was mostly swimming pool, walled off equipment area and pavement.
-Raymond created a feeling of much more space while providing more exterior spaces for outside living and increased the circulation both inside and out.
+The existing rear garden was mostly swimming pool, walled off equipment area, and pavement.
+Jungles created a feeling of much more space while providing more exterior spaces for outside living and increased the circulation both inside and out.
 The large windows unify the architectural façade and afford views through the branches of the courtyard trees, creating the feeling of a treehouse.

 The existing swimming pool dominated the entire garden; a stagnant space with nondescript detail.
 The swimming pool was reduced in scale, resulting in multiple user experiences where before, swimming was the only activity.
 A wet deck creates an alternative patio, from which one experiences the longest view across the garden and off into the sky, with historic Royal palms towering in the background.